jonnonz1/nz-statute-book/acts/public/2003/prostitution-reform-act-2003.md

   (c) if the person operates a brothel, display health information prominently in that brothel; and (d) not state or imply that a medical examination of a sex worker means the sex worker is not infected, or likely to be infected, with a sexually transmissible infection; and
   (e) take all other reasonable steps to minimise the risk of sex workers or clients acquiring or transmitting sexually transmissible infections.
-(2) Every person who contravenes subsection (1) commits an offence and is liable on summary conviction to a fine not exceeding $10,000.
+(2) Every person who contravenes subsection (1) commits an offence and is liable on conviction to a fine not exceeding $10,000.
 (3) The obligations in this section apply only in relation to commercial sexual services provided for the business and to sex workers and clients in connection with those services.
 (4) In this section, health information means information on safer sex practices and on services for the prevention and treatment of sexually transmissible infections.